 - The surcharge only applies to 12 credit hours per semester.
 Once the surcharge is incurred, students can take more than 12 credit hours per semester, depending on their academic standing, and not incur additional charges above 12 hours.

-- Students wanting to complete a double major may consider returning for a second degree or certificate of major in order to complete the requirements for the second major.
-Students seeking a second baccalaureate degree are allowed attempted hours up to 110% of the minimum hours required to complete a second degree before the surcharge is applied.. more info.
-Students pursuing a certificate of major are not subject to the surcharge.
+- Students wanting to complete a double major may consider returning for a second degree in order to complete the requirements for the second major.
+Students seeking a second baccalaureate degree are allowed attempted hours up to 110% of the minimum hours required to complete a second degree before the surcharge is applied.
+(Please keep in mind that post-baccalaureate students must complete a minimum of 30 hours, that are in addition to the first degree, in order to receive the second degree.)

 - Students completing a major with teacher licensure may consider graduating without the licensure concentration and instead, return as a Post Baccalaureate student seeking teacher licensure to complete the education requirements.
 Post Baccalaureate students seeking teacher licensure are not subject to the surcharge.
 Students should discuss this option with the Education department prior to making a decision.